pravinkumarravi/terminal-php/README.md

 ### Installation

-1. **Save the files:** Save either `terminal.php` or `xterm-terminal.php` (or both) in your web server's document root or a subfolder accessible via a web browser.
+1. **Save the files:** Save either `vue-terminal.php` or `terminal.php` (or both) in your web server's document root or a subfolder accessible via a web browser.
 2. **Access in Browser:**
-   - For Vue.js terminal: Navigate to `http://localhost/terminal.php`
+   - For Vue.js terminal: Navigate to `http://localhost/vue-terminal.php`
-   - For xterm.js terminal: Navigate to `http://localhost/xterm-terminal.php`
+   - For xterm.js terminal: Navigate to `http://localhost/terminal.php`

 ### Which Terminal to Use?

-- **Choose `terminal.php`** if you want a modern, feature-rich interface with built-in file editing capabilities
+- **Choose `vue-terminal.php`** if you want a modern, feature-rich interface with built-in file editing capabilities
-- **Choose `xterm-terminal.php`** if you prefer an authentic terminal experience with full ANSI support and native terminal feel
+- **Choose `terminal.php`** if you prefer an authentic terminal experience with full ANSI support and native terminal feel

 ---